ApocalypseCalculator/AnotherAdBlock/README.md

 Yet another Ad Block, made for efficiency and simplicity

-It simply blocks all connections to the blacklisted domains
+It simply blocks all connections to the blacklisted domains, thus preventing nearly all trackers/ads from operating.